-i) Condition 7a The greenhouses shall be restricted to concrete flooring for centerpathways only, us shown on Exhibit A.
+i) Condition 7a The greenhouses shall be restricted to concrete flooring for center pathways only, as shown on Exhibit A.

 The applicant wants to amend this condition to allow concrete flooring throughout the greenhouses.
-The reason for this request is to ensure no introduction to disease.
-All plants grown in the greenhouses must not get in contact with soil at any time, therefore concrete flooring is necessary in existing greenhouses.
+The reason for this request is to ensure no introduction of soil-borne diseases to the berry plants that will be grown in the greenhouses.
+All plants grown in the greenhouses must not come in contact with soil at any time; therefore it is necessary to emplace concrete flooring throughout the existing greenhouses.